 When we are camping, my kids know about consequences – you need to eat, so you need to buy the food, prepare the food, eat the food and clean up eating the food.
 There are no arguments, that’s just the way it is.
 If you don’t collect the firewood, then you won’t have a fire that night.
 If you leave your tent open, then you can expect bugs or other visitors into your tent that night.
 If you leave your shoes outside the tent then they may get wet if it rains.

 Capturing the adventures is never as it is today.
 My kids record everything on their phones – videos, pics and using social media to share their adventures.
 When they were younger, I’d give them a digital camera and say ‘go for it’ giving them permission to record the trip from their point of view.
 They see the world differently and record what is important or curious to them.

-And they look at different things.
-I do have 20 pictures of a ‘cat’!!!
+Plus they look at different things.
+I remember downloading their camera roll for the day and seeing 20 pictures of a ‘cat’!!!
 I mean, heck we have cats where I live but for some reason, they were intrigued by this one cat and snapped away.
 Thankfully, it’s was a digital camera.